 “That’s not the problem,” and he jumped into the driver’s side.
 Fiddling under the steering wheel, he had it started in under 15 seconds.

 “Hop in,” and we took off with Nicky driving.
 We pulled into the Starwood parking lot.
 It was early.
 The bouncers recognized Nicky, so we could park there.
 It didn’t quite feel safe now, leaving it anywhere, so we hung out in the car.
 It felt like our southern road trip stops at the road houses.
 I half expected Iggy to show up on a stolen motorbike.
 Other punks came over and hung out.
 I shared more of Jimmy’s joints.
 Nicky didn’t seem to mind, even though he refused to partake.
-John and Dix Denney arrived and gave me the evil eye.
+John and Dix Denney arrived, giving me the evil eye.
 The long stare was part of their stage act.
 Nicky explained that I was ‘cool,’ even if I screwed the band over about the movie.
 The brothers smoked my pot and left.
 Gerber had been with them, but she stayed, taking an instant liking to Jack.

 “I have a boyfriend,” he exclaimed when she tried to stick her hand down his pants.

 “Well, he ain’t around now,” she continued to pester him.

 “Untrue.
 He’s sitting next to me.”

 She had the body of a twelve-year-old with tits.